TRAFFIC ADVISORY: Canal Road NW Entrance to Georgetown University

 Project Details

 The Potomac River Tunnel is the next major phase of DC Water’s Clean Rivers Project.
 The tunnel will capture and divert the combined sewer and stormwater overflows to the Blue Plains Advanced Wastewater Treatment Plant.
-When the system exceeds capacity, 654 million gallons of untreated wastewater is released into the Potomac in an average year of rainfall.
-This increases bacteria levels impacts aquatic life, and releases trash, polluting the Potomac and, ultimately, Chesapeake Bay.
+When the system exceeds capacity, 654 million gallons of untreated wastewater are released into the Potomac in an average year of rainfall.
+This increases bacteria levels, impacts aquatic life, and releases trash, polluting the Potomac and, ultimately, Chesapeake Bay.

 The tunnel is expected to begin operation in 2030 and will reduce the volume of overflows by 93% and the number of events from 74 to four in an average year of rainfall.
 The tunnel also ensures compliance with the 2005 Federal Consent Decree entered by DC Water, the District of Columbia, the US Environmental Protection Agency, and the US Department of Justice, as amended in January 2016.